 When a highly driven dog gets bored, they go “looking for work,” and they usually pick something people don’t approve of: barking incessantly at passersby, herding the kids, digging up the garden, or turning the sofa into a piece of modern art.

 A high energy dog can be a ton of fun.
 There’s a reason that dogs like border collies, Labradors, pit bulls and Jack Russells are so popular: they love to play and learn and accompany you on all your adventures.
 But to get to the fun parts, you have to accept the challenges that are part of the deal.

 So what do you do if you’ve ended up with one of these crazy hyper psycho dogs?

-Your dog requires a ton of exercise and mental stimulation.
+Your dog requires a higher-than-average level of exercise and mental stimulation.
 The sooner you accept, nay, EMBRACE this cold hard fact, the better off you’ll be.
 If your dog is driving you crazy, look on the bright side: you have a very smart and motivated critter who is just begging to do something awesome with you.
 Isn’t that why you adopted her in the first place?
 As I’ve recently explained, it helps to look at your dogs “problems” not as problems, but as opportunities in disguise.

 This little red beehive is one of the best things that has ever happened to the Dog.
 (No, I’m not being paid to say that.
 You know how some people are like, Apple fanboys?
 I’m the same way with Kong)